-Microtel Inn & Suites By Wyndham Pooler/Savannah
+Microtel Inn & Suites by Wyndham Pooler/Savannah

 How has this hotel rated in the past?

-Photos of Microtel Inn & Suites By Wyndham Pooler/Savannah
+Photos of Microtel Inn & Suites by Wyndham Pooler/Savannah

 Travelers also looked at:

 - More recommendations

-TripAdvisor Reviews Microtel Inn & Suites By Wyndham Pooler/Savannah
+TripAdvisor Reviews Microtel Inn & Suites by Wyndham Pooler/Savannah

 Travel Blogs from Pooler